getdnsapi/getdns/README.md

 getdns API  {#mainpage}
 ==========

-* Date:    2013-11-03
+* Date:    2014-02-10
 * GitHub:  <https://github.com/verisign/getdns>

 getdns is a [modern asynchronous DNS API](http://www.vpnc.org/getdns-api/) intended to make all types of DNS information easily available as described by Paul Hoffman.
 This implementation is licensed under the New BSD License (BSD-new).

 The [getdns-api mailing list](http://www.vpnc.org/mailman/listinfo/getdns-api) is a good place to engage in discussions regarding the design of the API.

+If you are just getting started with the library take a look at the section below that describes building and handling external dependencies for the library.
+Once it is built you should take a look at src/examples to see how the library is used.

 This file captures the goals and direction of the project and the current state of the implementation.

 The goals of this implementation of the getdns API are:

 * Provide an open source implementation, in C, of the formally described getdns API by Paul Hoffman at <http://www.vpnc.org/getdns-api/>
-* Initial support for FreeBSD x.y, MS-Windows Ver.
-X, OSX 10.x, Linux (CentOS/RHEL R6uX, Ubuntu Ver X) via functional "configure" script
+* Initial support for FreeBSD, MS-Windows, OSX, Linux (CentOS/RHEL, Ubuntu) via functional "configure" script
 * Initial support to include the Android platform
 * Include examples and tests as part of the build
 * Document code using doxygen